ines/course-starter-python/docs/index.md

 - `exc_coding-question.py` -> The code displayed to the student that they will have to fill in
 - `solution_coding-question.py` -> the expected coding solution
-- `test_coding-question.py` -> Tests to see if the input done by the student were correct (output when student clicks "submit")
+- `test_coding-question.py` -> Tests to see if the input done by the student were correct (output when the student clicks "submit")

 These are all saved in the `exercises` folder.

 When we want to specify this exercise in the `chapter.md` file in the exercise container, we must only write `id = coding-question`.

-Ines has explain more of this [here](https://github.com/ines/course-starter-python#codeblock)
+Ines has explained more of this [here](https://github.com/ines/course-starter-python#codeblock)

-***🔆You can also have multiple codeblocks in a single exercise container***
+***🔆You can also have multiple code blocks in a single exercise container***

-Code is written in the same way that you would run normal python scripts, with importing packages and self made functions that can be stored stored and imported from the exercise folder.

-***🔆When you are calling files ***
+Python code is written in regular scripts while importing packages per usual.

+***🔆Remember that you are located at the root of the repo and you will have to reflect that in the path to the file.
+Eg. data from the data folder ***

 #### Let's talk about importing functions!

-If you want to import a functions you made the script can be stored in the `exercises` folder.
-However, since you are running everything from the root of the directory it's crucial you locate yourself into the `exercises` folder.
+If you want to import a function you made, the script can be stored in the `exercises` folder.
+However, since you are running everything from the root of the directory you must locate yourself into the `exercises` folder.
 You can do this with the following code.
 ```
 import sys
 sys.path.insert(0, 'exercises/')
 ```
 you can then import as normal.

 #### `binder/requirements.txt`

+Remember back in `meta.json` we discussed the argument `juniper.branch` briefly?
+Code block exercises are where this comes to play.

+Any imported packages need to be added to `binder/requirements.txt` and since we specified in juniper `"branch": "binder"` this is the branch where we will need to push changes to this document.
+- add your packages and if need be the versions to the `requirements.txt`
+- build your [binder](https://mybinder.org/) and refer to [Ines's explanation](https://github.com/ines/spacy-course#setting-up-binder) for more.
+    - ⚠️ When you build your binder make sure you specify `Git branch, tag, or commit` as `binder` since that is the branch where you will be adjusting the `requirements.txt`

 ### `static` folder
-If you have been following along here while you construct your course you may notice at this point that you have yet to change any graphics.

-The `static` file is where any additional images, videos and audio files are store that you will need for the questions or slides part of your course.
+The `static` file is where any additional images, videos and audio files need for the questions or slides part of your course are stored.

-I find it particularly useful to create additional files in here to address the different chapters you will be making for added clarity and organization. aka I add a folder for each chapter/module and save the media files in it's corresponding folder.
+I find it particularly useful to create additional files in here to address the different chapters you will be making for added clarity and organization. aka I add a folder for each chapter/module and save the media files in its corresponding folder.
 ex:
 ```
 ...